gambablue/traffic/README.md

 6. [Contributing](#contributing)
 7. [License](#license)

+## Introduction
-## introduction This the basis for our Week 4 laboratory.
+This the basis for our Week 4 laboratory.
 Implement it yourself and see if works fine